-In our view schools should provide an education that enables and empowers students to live full and enriched lives throughout their time with us, and importantly, also once they have left us.
-It is also our view that the greatest qualification is not the list of grades you achieve in each subject, but the person you become.
+In our view, schools should provide an education that enables and empowers students to live full and enriched lives; not only while they attend, but also once they have left school.
+We have very high expectations and as a result we expect students to achieve excellent results and to go on to the very best universities.
+However, it is also our view that the greatest qualification is not just the list of grades you achieve in each subject, but the person you become.
 Our expectations are built on this core belief and so we place a great emphasis on the qualities of honesty, integrity, work ethic, selflessness, resilience, teamwork, innovation and initiative.
-Employers look for these qualities - qualities that will support a stronger workforce and underpin the skills that our social structure, families and friends depend upon.
+Employers look for these qualities - qualities that will support a stronger economy and underpin the skills that our social structure, families and friends depend upon.

 I am truly inspired by our students and I am in no doubt that The Langley Academy is a very special place supported by a remarkably talented group of staff within a vibrant and diverse community.
 I am sure that you will agree with this once you have visited us.
-Rhodri Bryant, Principal